 CNA is the ninth largest commercial insurer in the United States.
 CNA provides a broad range of standard and specialized property and casualty insurance products and services for businesses and professionals in the U.S., Canada, Europe and Asia, backed by 120 years of experience and more than $45 billion of assets.
 For more information about CNA, visit our website at www.cna.com.
 "CNA" is a service mark registered by CNA Financial Corporation with the United States Patent and Trademark Office.
 Certain CNA Financial Corporation subsidiaries use the "CNA" service mark in connection with insurance underwriting and claims activities.

 Conference Call and Webcast/Presentation Information

 A conference call for investors and the professional investment community will be held at 10:00 a.m.
 (ET) today.
 On the conference call will be Dino E. Robusto, Chairman and Chief Executive Officer of CNA Financial Corporation, and other members of senior management.
-Participants can access the call by dialing (888) 855-5838, or for international callers, (719) 457-2602.
-The call will also be broadcast live on the internet at http://investor.cna.com or you may go to the investor relations pages of the CNA website (www.cna.com) for further details.
+Participants can access the call by dialing (888) 572-7025, or for international callers, (719) 325-2420.
+The call will also be broadcast live on the internet and may be accessed from the Investor Relations page of the CNA website (www.cna.com).
 A presentation will be posted and available on the CNA website and will provide additional insight into the results.

 The call is available to the media, but questions will be restricted to investors and the professional investment community.
 An online replay will be available on CNA's website following the call.
-Financial supplement information related to the results is available on the investor relations pages of the CNA website or by contacting Robert Tardella at 312-822-4387.
+Financial supplement information related to the results is available on the investor relations pages of the CNA website or by contacting email@example.com.